Anxiety

 For schools:

-Practical changes that reduce sensory load for autistic pupils often benefit the entire class: reducing unnecessary noise, providing access to quiet spaces, giving advance warning of fire drills, using natural light where possible, allowing movement breaks.
+NICE explicitly recommends making adjustments to the physical environment including visual supports and considering individual sensory sensitivities to lighting and noise.
+Practical changes that reduce sensory load for autistic pupils often benefit the entire class: reducing unnecessary noise, providing quiet spaces, giving advance warning of fire drills, using natural light where possible, allowing movement breaks.
 The cost is usually minimal; the impact can be substantial.

 For anyone working with a child experiencing EBSA: